mrdavudi/Shop/README.md

 # Shop
-This is a sample shop project with ASP .NET Core
+This is a sample shop with ASP.NET Core and onion architecture